timohencken/GrowattPublicApiPy/README.md

 * for example, see the faboulous work of [indykoning](https://github.com/indykoning) at [PyPi_GrowattServer](https://github.com/indykoning/PyPi_GrowattServer) used e.g. in HomeAssistant

 This package aims to
+* use type-aware pydantic objects as return values
 * use Growatt's public API documented
   * [here (v1)](https://www.showdoc.com.cn/262556420217021/0)
     * /v1/ endpoints